lhchen74/blog/source/_posts/json-path.md

 ## JSONPath implementation

-JSONPath is implemented in Javascript for clientside usage and ported over to PHP for use on the server.
+JSONPath is implemented in JavaScript for clientside usage and ported over to PHP for use on the server.

 ### Usage